 FIRE HAZARD - All wiring must be done by a licensed electrician, and must conform to the national electrical code and comply with all state and local codes and regulations.
-Check with the authorities before proceeding!
+Check with the local authorities before proceeding!

-PSS20000LS - The Automatic Transfer Switch shipped with the PSS20000LS system has a 225 Amp line side contactor (the 277/ 480 volt transfer switch has 100 Amp contactor instead of the 225 Amp) installed to handle your normal power needs and a 100 Amp generator side contactor to handle the emergency generator output.
-Before installing the A.T.S. you must first ensure that the 225 Amp line side contactor will be sufficient to handle your complete service.
-See Figure 5. (i.e. the main line breaker must not be larger than 225 Amps) If you have 250, 300 Amp or larger system, you will not be able to transfer the complete electrical system.
-In this case it will be necessary to install a secondary emergency distribution panel.
+PSS27LS - The Automatic Transfer Switch typically shipped with the PSS27LS system has a 230 Amp line side contactor installed to handle your normal power needs and a 150 Amp generator side contactor to handle the emergency generator output.
+Before installing the A.T.S. you must first ensure that the 230 Amp line side contactor will be sufficient to handle your complete service.
+See Figure 5. (i.e. the main line breaker must not be larger than 230 Amps) If you have 250, 300 Amp or larger system, you will not be able to transfer the complete electrical system.
+In this case it will be necessary to install a secondary emergency distribution panel or purchase a larger transfer switch.

-PSS35000 - The Automatic Transfer Switch shipped with the PSS35000 system has a 225 Amp line side contactor (the 277/ 480 volt transfer switch has 100 Amp contactor instead of the 225 Amp) installed to handle your normal power needs and a 225 Amp generator side contactor to handle the emergency generator output.
-Before installing the A.T.S. you must first ensure that the 225 Amp line side contactor will be sufficient to handle your complete service.
-See Figure 5. (i.e. the main line breaker must not be larger than 225 Amps) If you have 250, 300 Amp or larger system, you will not be able to transfer the complete electrical system.
-In this case it will be necessary to install a secondary emergency distribution panel.
+PSS40LS - The Automatic Transfer Switch typically shipped with the PSS40LS system has a 230 Amp line side contactor installed to handle your normal power needs and a 150 Amp generator side contactor (230 Amp for single phase) to handle the emergency generator output.
+Before installing the A.T.S. you must first ensure that the 230 Amp line side contactor will be sufficient to handle your complete service.
+See Figure 5. (i.e. the main line breaker must not be larger than 230 Amps) If you have 250, 300 Amp or larger system, you will not be able to transfer the complete electrical system.
+In this case it will be necessary to install a secondary emergency distribution panel or purchase a larger transfer switch.